yuvaly0/yuvaly0.github.io/_posts/introduction-to-virtualization/2020-06-19-introduction-to-virtualization.md

 In a Para-virtualized environment, the guest could just let the hypervisor know after he finished changing the page table, after all, he is aware of its existence.

-Each fault or hypercall (the special calls in the para-virtualized environment) causes a “VM Exit” which is an instruction that makes the hypervisor to regain control, the hypervisor should save a lot of data (e.g VMCS data structure) and includes losing the address caching by flushing the TLB, in the end, we will need to revert the steps by calling a “VM Entry”, (i.e load the VMCS) it could be up to tens of thousands of cycles.
+Each fault or hypercall (the special calls in the Para-virtualized environment) causes a “VM Exit” which is an instruction that makes the hypervisor to regain control, the hypervisor should save a lot of data (e.g VMCS data structure) and includes losing the address caching by flushing the TLB, in the end, we will need to revert the steps by calling a “VM Entry”, (i.e load the VMCS) it could be up to tens of thousands of cycles.

 Nowadays these types of solutions (software-assisted)  are not recommended due to the number of hypervisor traps (e.g VM Exit and VM Entry) they have caused.